 Start up from macOS Recovery

-Make sure your Mac is connected to the internet.
-Then turn on your Mac and immediately press and hold Command (⌘)-R until you see an Apple logo or other image.
+Turn on your Mac and immediately press and hold Command (⌘)-R until you see an Apple logo or other image.

 If you're asked to select a user you know the password for, select the user, click Next, then enter their administrator password.

-Select Reinstall macOS from the utilities window in macOS Recovery, then click Continue and follow the onscreen instructions.
+Reinstalling macOS does not remove data from your Mac.
+To begin installation, select Reinstall macOS from the utilities window in macOS Recovery, then click Continue and follow the onscreen instructions.